CameraKit/camerakit-js/README.md

 ## Safari support details<a id="safari"></a>

-**Safari audio recording and video seeking are not currently supported.**
+Currently, the WebAssembly and JS worker files used for video recording and playback on Safari must be hosted seperately on a webserver.
+The compiled files can be found in `dist/browser/`, ensure they're accessible via a public URL (e.g `https://myurl.com/myWorkerFile.js`).

-If you'd like to host the wasm/worker files in a subdirectory, you'll need to update the `base` param on `camerakit.Loader` and as well as to `fallbackConfig` when calling `createCaptureStream`:
+If you'd like to host the wasm/worker files in a custom path, you'll need to update the `base` param on `camerakit.Loader` and as well as to `fallbackConfig` when calling `createCaptureStream`:

 ```js
 import camerakit from "camerakit-web";